Tenshin000/CogniPredictAD/README.md

 | Ventricles/ICV | Volume of ventricles/Intracranial volume ratio from MRI | MRI |
 | WholeBrain/ICV | Whole brain volume/Intracranial volume ratio from MRI | MRI |

 ## Model Selection
 The following classification algorithms were chosen:
 1.  **Decision Tree:** This model constructs a series of "if → then" rules (split on individual features) to separate classes using a binary tree.
 Each leaf of the tree corresponds to a prediction.
 It was chosen because it is immediately interpretable (*XAI*);
 2.  **Random Forest:** Builds many different decision trees on subsamples of the data and averages their predictions.
 This reduces variance compared to a single tree and improves robustness to noise, outliers, and collinearity;
 3.  **Extra Trees:** Similar to Random Forest but chooses more random splits, increasing diversity among trees and often reducing overfitting on noisy features.
 It was tested to compare with Random Forest and evaluate whether increased randomness improved generalization across the dataset;
-4.  **XGBoost:** A boosting algorithm that builds trees sequentially, each improving the errors of the previous one.
-It is highly efficient, regularized, and capable of capturing nonlinear interactions between variables, while also controlling overfitting;
-5.  **LightGBM:** A gradient boosting implementation designed to be very fast and scalable.
-It uses techniques (leaf-wise splitting, binning) that make it particularly efficient on heterogeneous datasets;
-6.  **CatBoost:** A boosting variant that natively handles categorical variables and has robust default hyperparameters to reduce overfitting.
-It is suitable for working with clinical data;
+4.  **AdaBoost:** A boosting algorithm (Adaptive Boosting) that builds a strong classifier by combining many weak learners (often decision stumps).
+It iteratively reweights training samples, increasing the weight of those misclassified by previous learners so that subsequent models focus on harder examples.
+Each weak learner is also given a weight based on its accuracy, and the final prediction is a weighted vote (or sum) of all learners.
+It tends to reduce bias and can generalize well, though it may be sensitive to noisy data and outliers;
-7.  **Multinomial Logistic Regression:** A linear model that estimates the probabilities of membership in each class using a linear combination of features.
+5.  **Multinomial Logistic Regression:** A linear model that estimates the probabilities of membership in each class using a linear combination of features.
 It requires feature standardization to function properly, which was ensured with StandardScaler in the pipeline.
-It was included as a simple and interpretable statistical baseline, useful for comparing whether the gain from complex models is consistent with a linear solution;
+It was included as a simple and interpretable statistical baseline, useful for comparing whether the gain from complex models is consistent with a linear solution.
-8.  **Bagging:** An ensemble approach that trains several models on different bootstrap samples drawn from the dataset, and then combines their outputs by averaging.
-The main effect is a reduction in model variance, leading to more stable predictions.
-It was selected because, in clinical datasets where variability and noise are substantial, bagging provides a straightforward way to assess how much predictive stability can be gained simply by aggregating multiple weak learners.

-## Hyperparameter Selection and Hybrid Sampling
+## Hyperparameter Tuning
-### Grid Search
+Each **classification algorithm** is **embedded** in a **pipeline** that handles **preprocessing**.
+We have created an additional pipeline with a **rebalancing strategy** combining **RandomUnderSampler** for **majority classes** and **SMOTENC** for **minority ones**.
+Categorical indices for SMOTENC are explicitly computed relative to *PTGENDER* and *APOE4*.

-To optimize the performance of the classifiers, a **Grid Search** procedure with layered cross-validation was adopted.
-Grid Search was chosen because it allows for a systematic and controlled exploration of the most relevant hyperparameters for each model, ensuring reproducibility and the ability to transparently compare the tested configurations.
+To optimize the performance of the classifiers, the **hyperparameter tuning** is carried out through exhaustive **Grid Search** with **5-fold cross-validation**.
+The chosen metric is the **macro-averaged F1 score**, an appropriate criterion when class imbalance is present and when resampling modifies the empirical class distribution.

-### Hybrid Sampling
-The dataset also presented a slight imbalance in diagnostic classes, as already discussed in the "Multiclass Problem" chapter.

-To address this problem, a **Hybrid Sampling strategy** was applied, combining:

-1.  **RUS** to reduce the number of instances in the majority classes, preventing the dataset from becoming excessively biased toward synthetic examples;

-2.  **SMOTENC** to generate new synthetic examples of the minority classes, taking into account the mixed nature of the variables (continuous and categorical).

-I kept the "old" dataset (the one obtained with Preprocessing) and the "new" one (the resampled one) and tried Hyperparameter Tuning on both.

-### The problem with CDRSB, LDELTOTAL, and mPACCdigit
-The cognitive scores *CDRSB*, *LDELTOTAL* and *mPACCdigit* show exceptionally high predictive power compared to the rest.
-While this may be advantageous in terms of model accuracy, it also raises the concern of feature dominance: **a small number of variables may disproportionately drive the predictions, while many others contribute minimally**.
-This imbalance can lead to a form of local overfitting, where **models appear highly effective on the ADNI dataset but lose performance when applied to more heterogeneous clinical populations or external data.**

-**However, this assumption cannot be verified, as it is equally possible that these three variables are genuine strong predictors of Alzheimer’s diagnosis.**

-So the issue does not reflect a weakness of the cognitive measures themselves, but rather the possibility of dataset bias: the strength of these predictors may be tied to the specific characteristics of ADNI rather than to generalizable diagnostic patterns.

-To address this, the modeling strategy should consider two complementary approaches:

-1.  building a predictive model that leverages these dominant variables;

-2.  building an alternative model that excludes them.

-Hybrid Sampling will be applied to both datasets and then I will compare whether the standard models or the resampled models performs better on the test set.

-### Hyperparameter Optimization
-In practice, I will end up with two models: one that can also use CDRSB, LDELTOTAL, and mPACCdigit, chosen from the standard and resampled models, and one that doesn’t use CDRSB, LDELTOTAL, and mPACCdigit, chosen from the standard and resampled models.

-Therefore, I need to run four Grid Searches.
-For each model, a large set of hyperparameter configurations was defined to explore, often with thousands of possible combinations.
-Optimization was conducted through five-fold cross-validation, with different metrics depending on the scenario: *F1 Macro* when the most predictive variables were present, *Balanced Accuracy* in the most restrictive experiments, and *F1 Macro*.

-*F1 Macro* assigns equal weight to each class and simultaneously punishes low precision or low recall.
-It is therefore suitable when a few strong features can "inflate" the accuracy without ensuring fairness between classes.

-*Balanced Accuracy* is insensitive to prevalence and less dependent on precision.
-In the absence of dominant features, it directs the optimization to correctly retrieve all classes.
+The **parameter grids** explore regularisation strength for logistic regression, depth and leaf-size constraints for tree-based models, and learning-rate and estimator settings for boosting.
+The grid search function returns, for each classifier, the optimal configuration and the corresponding cross-validated scores.

+*Without sampling*, the preferred configurations include: entropy-based decision trees with pruning (ccp_alpha = 0.005), random forests with moderate depth (max_depth = 6) and a relatively small leaf size, and extra-trees models with unrestricted depth but non-trivial leaf constraints.
+Logistic regression settles on an *ℓ*<sub>1</sub> penalty with smaller *C* values, confirming the advantage of sparsity for this dataset.

+When *sampling* is introduced, the resulting configurations remain close to the unsampled ones, showing robustness of the underlying modelling assumptions.
+Random forests and extra-trees select nearly identical depths and feature constraints, whereas logistic regression increases *C* slightly to account for the modified class distribution.

-At the end of the Grid Search, the optimal parameters found for each model were used to instantiate the “final” versions of the classifiers and produce subsequent evaluations.
+At the end of the Grid Search, the optimal parameters found for each model were used to instantiate the "final" versions of the classifiers and produce subsequent evaluations.

 ## Classification
 ### Building Models
-From the Grid Search, the best estimators, their parameters, and scores were collected for each model.
-These best-estimators were saved and then retrained and evaluated via 5-fold cross-validation, which produced several reports (confusion matrices, per-class metrics, accuracy, balanced accuracy, and ROC-AUC) and repeated evaluations for stability.
+From the **Grid Search**, the **best estimators**, their **parameters**, and **scores** were collected for each **model**.
+These best-estimators were saved, then retrained and evaluated using **5-fold cross-validation**, producing several outputs: confusion matrices, per-class metrics, macro F1 score, accuracy, ROC-AUC, and repeated evaluations to assess stability.

-So we built four models for each algorithm seen before: one unsampled with the three feature, one sampled with the three feature, one unsampled without the three feature and one sampled without the three feature.
+Cross-validated rankings indicate that ensemble methods are top performers, with only small margins separating them: adaptive boosting, random forest, and extra trees show nearly equivalent CV performance.
+Logistic regression and shallow, un-sampled decision trees lag behind on macro F1 and balanced accuracy.

+Pairwise statistical comparison across CV folds was performed using the **Wilcoxon signed-rank test** on model F1_macro scores to determine whether observed differences were reproducible.
+The results show many non-significant comparisons and a minority with *p*-values below conventional thresholds.
+Specifically, twelve pairwise comparisons yielded *p* \< 0.05, while numerous others returned *p* ≥ 0.05, several exceeding *p* = 0.2, and many near or above *p* = 0.5.
+The smallest observed *p*-values are on the order of 1 × 10<sup>−3</sup>, indicating a few consistent differences across CV folds.

+**However, where *p* \< 0.05, the differences in macro F1 are small, implying negligible practical effect despite statistical significance.** Thus, Wilcoxon analysis suggests that CV ranking alone is insufficient for definitive model selection, and an independent evaluation on the test set is required to determine the best model.

 ### Explainability
-A method is called to generate *SHAP* summary plots on each model.
+SHAP summary plots were generated for each model.

-**The three clinical scores dominate the explanations when present**.
-SHAP plots calculated on models trained on the version with CDRSB, LDELTOTAL, and mPACCdigit clearly show that these three variables are the most important in absolute terms, far above the other features.
-The SHAP summary plots also highlight that the direction of the effect is consistent i.e., worse values for these scores bias the prediction toward more severe classes.
+**CDRSB, LDELTOTAL, and mPACCdigit dominate the feature explanations.** SHAP plots reveal these variables as the most important in absolute terms, far above other features.
+The plots also show that the direction of effect is consistent: worse values for these scores bias predictions toward more severe classes, whereas higher LDELTOTAL and mPACCdigit push predictions toward cognitively normal status.

-**When the three scores are removed**, biomarkers, demographics, and structural measures emerge.
-In the graphs produced on the version without those three scores, the feature ranking changes: **MMSE, FAQ, MOCA, ADAS13, and EcogSPMem become extremely relevant**.
-Also relevant are CSF (TAU/ABETA or PTAU/ABETA ratio), APOE4, and some MRI measures normalized for ICV (e.g., Hippocampus/ICV, Ventricles/ICV, WholeBrain/ICV).
+SHAP point-clouds demonstrate consistent sign and concentration across ensemble and tree models, producing clear decision rules in unambiguous cases but fragility when these variables are missing, noisy, or cohort-specific.

+Sampling distributes importance to secondary predictors (e.g., hippocampus/ICV ratios and Ecog measures), generating deeper trees with lower node purity, which tend to generalize better under class-balancing interventions.
-The tree diagrams and exported rule files highlight that Decision Trees separate classes using thresholds on a few features (often one of the three clinical scores when present, otherwise a combination of biomarkers and cognitive tests).

-The rules are therefore easily interpretable and useful for communicating "if → then" statements to clinical staff.
+Decision tree diagrams and exported rule files show that class separation typically relies on thresholds of a few key features (often one of the three clinical scores, or combinations of biomarkers and cognitive tests).
+The resulting rules are easily interpretable and suitable for communicating “if → then” statements to clinical staff.

-The balancing effect (*hybrid sampling*) is visible in the importances and local explanations.
-Comparing the plots for models with and without hybrid sampling shows a modest change in the ranking: **sampling tends to increase the relative importance of features that help identify less represented classes**.

 ### Results
-We evaluated the newly built models on the train dataset, on 5-fold-cross validation and on test dataset.
-However, for the final evaluation I mainly relied on the explainability and the results of the test set through the following statistics: *Balanced Accuracy, F1 Score (macro), Accuracy, Precision (weighted), Recall (weighted), F1 Score (weighted), and ROC AUC (macro)*.
-The evaluation plots and confusion matrices are on the following pages, included with the evaluation tables of the statistics on the test dataset.
+Models were evaluated on the training set, 5-fold CV, and the test set.
+The final evaluation focused primarily on explainability and test set results, including: *F1 Score (macro), Accuracy, Balanced Accuracy, Precision (weighted), Recall (weighted), F1 Score (weighted), and ROC AUC (macro)*.
+Evaluation plots and confusion matrices are included in the following pages alongside evaluation tables for the test set.

-The following pages contain the graphs and tables that led to the final evaluation.

-**The models ending with 1 were trained on the dataset with Hybrid Sampling, while those ending with 0 were not.**

-**Although the models with CDRSB, LDELTOTAL, and mPACCdigit and those without CDRSB, LDELTOTAL, and mPACCdigit have the same names (e.g., XGBoost0, XGBoost1, ExtraTrees0, RandomForest1, and so on), they are actually distinct models born from distinct classifiers.
-Models with CDRSB, LDELTOTAL, and mPACCdigit are in the "results/all_models/1" folder, and those without are in the
-"results/all_models/2" folder.**
+An Extra Trees classifier trained without hybrid sampling (`Extra_Trees`) achieved the best test performance: a **macro F1 ≈ 0.9376**, **accuracy ≈ 0.9442**, and **ROC AUC ≈ 0.9867**.

+As a complementary explainable model (`XAIModel`), a decision tree trained with sampling (`Decision_Tree_Sampled`) was selected for improved generalization and concise rule-based outputs.
+Both primary and XAI models, including exported rules and tree diagrams, are available in the results directory.

+### The Problem with CDRSB, LDELTOTAL, and mPACCdigit

+As shown in the explainability section, the cognitive scores *CDRSB*, *LDELTOTAL*, and *mPACCdigit* exhibit exceptionally high predictive power.

+While this improves model accuracy, it raises a concern of feature dominance: **a small number of variables may disproportionately drive predictions, while many others contribute minimally**, potentially leading to local overfitting.
+Models may appear highly effective on the ADNI dataset but lose performance on more heterogeneous populations or external data.

+**However, these three variables may genuinely be strong predictors of Alzheimer's diagnosis.** The issue may reflect dataset bias rather than a flaw in the cognitive measures themselves.

+To test this, classifiers were retrained with leakage-free preprocessing and CV, omitting CDRSB, LDELTOTAL, and mPACCdigit.
+Both unsampled and hybrid-sampled variants were evaluated via exhaustive grid search.
+The removal reduced discriminative power but retained sufficient signal for meaningful model comparison.

+Feature-attribution analyses (permutation importance and SHAP) showed a reconfiguration of the predictive hierarchy: ADAS13, MMSE, FAQ, and RAVLT scores became leading predictors, while structural MRI ratios (Hippocampus/ICV, Entorhinal/ICV, Fusiform/ICV, Ventricles/ICV), CSF ratios (TAU/ABETA, PTAU/ABETA), and FDG PET measures assumed secondary roles.
+Sampling mitigated single-feature dominance and produced deeper, lower-purity trees, enhancing interpretability of non-dominant signals but reducing overall predictive ceiling.

+Performance metrics reflect the expected drop: the best alternative model was an Adaptive Boosting ensemble (macro F1 ≈ 0.7303, accuracy ≈ 0.7459, macro ROC AUC ≈ 0.9037).
+Pairwise Wilcoxon tests showed few significant differences, and effect sizes were small, highlighting that statistical significance does not always indicate practical superiority.

+- The system remains usable without the dominant cognitive measures if remaining cognitive and functional assessments are reliably collected.

+- Ensemble models continue to offer the best discrimination, while sampled shallow trees provide a defensible, interpretable fallback.

 <figure id="fig:Evaluation with CDRSB, LDELTOTAL, and mPACCdigit" data-latex-placement="H">
 <p><img src="doc/images/1_Evaluation.png" style="width:65.0%" alt="image" />